melpa/melpa/README.md

 MELPA homepage.

-## Contributing New Packages
+## Contributing New Recipes

-For submitting new packages we ask you following the following guidelines,
+New recipe submissions should adhere to the following guidelines,

-* Upstream source must be stored in an authoritative [SCM](http://en.wikipedia.org/wiki/Software_configuration_management) repository or on the Emacswiki.

-* Submit one pull request per recipe.
+* One pull request per recipe.
 You can create multiple branches and create a pull request for each branch.

-* Recipes should try to minimize the size of the resulting package by specifying only files relevant to the package.
-See the [Package Format](#package-format) section for more information on specifying package files.
+* Upstream source must be stored in an authoritative [SCM](http://en.wikipedia.org/wiki/Software_configuration_management) repository.
+Emacswiki recipes are discouraged but can be accepted.

+* Packages should be built from the *official* package repository.
+  Forks of the official repository will not be accepted except in *extreme* circumstances.

 * The package name should match the name of the feature provided.
 See the `package` function for more information.